NIURoverTeam/CrashCourse/README.md

 #### Week 7: Docker conceptual intro (just to get it running and understand why we use it)
 * read [What is Docker?](https://dev.to/javascriptcoff1/what-is-docker-3be2)
+* Install and test Docker in your terminal by following our [Installing Docker guide](https://github.com/NIURoverTeam/Docs/blob/main/Guides/Installing-Docker.md)
-* running one of our ROS2 containers
+* running one of our ROS2 containers: follow the README instructions for running our [`ros2_foxy` Docker container](https://github.com/NIURoverTeam/Dockerfiles/tree/master/ros2_foxy) (you'll need to clone that `NIURoverTeam/Dockerfiles` repo in your WSL)
   * check integrity with `ros2 doctor`

 #### Weeks 8-11: [ROS2 Beginner Tutorials: CLI Tools & Client Libraries](https://docs.ros.org/en/foxy/Tutorials.html) (but slightly out of order).
 Drake tentatively proposes the following tutorials order: